ECON 105. Elements of Economics. 3 Credits.

 ECON 410.
 Empirical Methods in Economics I. 3 Credits.

 This course is an introduction to econometrics, the joint area of economics and statistics dealing with the application of statistics to economic problems.
 The course objectives are to acquire a basic understanding of the theory and methods of econometrics and to gain practical experience in utilizing these methods.
 The students will use the tools developed in the course in homework and written assignments so that they can develop an insight to theory and its application.
 Prerequisites: ECON 201, ECON 202 and ECON 210.
 F.

 ECON 411.
 Economic Forecasting.
 3 Credits.

 An introduction to Economics Forecasting and Time Series Analysis.
 The course will cover specifications and estimation of ARMA models, seasonality, non-stationarity, unit roots and forecast evaluations.
 Empirical applications are used throughout the course.
-Prerequisite: ECON 410 or ECON 506.
+Prerequisite or Corequisite: ECON 410 or ECON 506.
 S.

 ECON 414.
 Managerial Economics.
 3 Credits.